 Counting This describes the process of keeping up with the number of 10 point cards remaining in the desk.
 The main purpose of counting is for a player to raise their bet when the deck is rich with 10 point cards, a strategy that works in your favor.

 Double Often referred to as double-down, a double is when you couple an additional bet with your original bet.
-Because it is like playing an additional hand, a double can greatly improve your chances of winning.
+Because it is like playing an additional online slot machines, a double can greatly improve your chances of winning.

 Double for Less If you don’t have enough in your bankroll to go a full double, you can take the next best option and double for less.
 This means you put up a wager in between a half bet and a full bet to get an additional card.

 Five Card Charlie This describes a situation when you draw five cards without busting.
-In some variations of blackjack, a five card Charlie qualifies as an automatic win and bigger payout as well.
+In some variations of blackjack, a five card Charlie qualifies as an automatic win and bigger payout as Blackjack terms.

 Insurance – If the dealer is showing an ace, insurance gives you the option to put up an additional half wager that the dealer has 21.
 If the dealer indeed has blackjack, you break even on the hand.
 If not, you lose half the bet and play proceeds normally.

-Soft Hand – This refers to a hand that cant be busted with an extra card; more specifically, any hand with a total of 11 or lower, or any two-card combo that contains an Ace.
+Soft Hand – This refers to a hand that cant be busted with an extra card; more specifically, any hand with a total of 11 or lower, or any two-card combo that contains an online slots with wild symbols.

 Spanish 21 This a version blackjack with the 10 cards removed.
 As you have probably guessed, Spanish 21 is a rule that favors the house but usually has a higher payout.